 \section{Bisimilarity of diagrams up to homotopy}

 Let $\K$ be a category.
 We gather some basic results about the category $\diag(\K)$ of all small diagrams over all small categories defined as follows.
 An object of $\diag(\K)$ is a functor $F:{I}\to \K$ from a small category ${I}$ to $\K$.
 A morphism from $F:{I}_1\to \K$ to $G:{I}_2\to \K$ is a pair $(f:{I}_1\to {I}_2,\mu:F \Rightarrow G.f)$ where $f$ is a functor and $\mu$ is a natural transformation.
-If $(g,\nu)$ is a map from $G:{I}_2\to \K$ to $H:\underline{K}\to \K$, then the composite $(g,\nu).(f,\mu)$ is defined by $(g.f,(\nu.f)\odot\mu)$ where $\odot$ means the composition of natural transformations.
+If $(g,\nu)$ is a map from $G:{I}_2\to \K$ to $H:{I}_3\to \K$, then the composite $(g,\nu).(f,\mu)$ is defined by $(g.f,(\nu.f)\odot\mu)$ where $\odot$ means the composition of natural transformations.
 The identity of $F:{I}_1\to \K$ is the pair $(\id_{{I}_1},\id_F)$.
 It is well-known that when $\K$ is locally presentable, the category $\diag(\K)$ is locally presentable as well.
 I learnt the result from \cite{271951} and from a remark after the question \cite{266597}.
 For the convenience of the reader, the argument is recalled.
 First, we observe that the forgetful functor from $\diag(\K)$ to the category of small categories $\cat$ is a bifibred category by e.g. \cite[Proposition~A.1]{leftproperflow}.
-It corresponds to an accessible pseudo-functor in the sense of \cite[Definition~5.3.1]{MR1031717} and we use \cite[Theorem~5.3.4]{MR1031717} to complete the proof.
+It corresponds to an accessible pseudo-functor in the sense of \cite[Definition~5.3.1]{MR1031717} and we use \cite[Theorem~5.3.4]{MR1031717} to deduce that $\diag(\K)$ is accessible.
+Finally, we observe that $\diag(\K)$ is cocomplete (e.g. \cite[Proposition~15]{dubut_PhD}) to complete the proof.

 \bd \cite[Section~2.3]{dubut_bisimilarity} Two objects $F:\underline{I} \to \K$ and $G:\underline{J}\to \K$ of $\diag(\K)$ are \emph{bisimilar} if there exists a set $\mathcal{R}$ of triples $(i,\eta,j)$ called a \textit{bisimulation} where $i$ is an object of $\underline{I}$, $j$ an object of $\underline{J}$ and $\eta:F(i)\stackrel{\iso}\to G(j)$ an isomorphism of $\K$ such that the following conditions hold: \begin{enumerate}[leftmargin=*] \item For every $i\in \Obj(\underline{I})$, there exists $(i,\eta,j)\in \mathcal{R}$ and similarly for every object $j\in \Obj(\underline{J})$, there exists $(i,\eta,j)\in \mathcal{R}$. \item For every triple $(i,\eta,j)$ of $\mathcal{R}$ and every map $\phi:i\to i'$ of $\underline{I}$, there exists a triple $(i',\eta',j')$ of $\mathcal{R}$ and a map $\psi:j\to j'$ of $\underline{J}$ such that there is the commutative diagram of $\K$